feature-engine/feature_engine/docs/user_guide/creation/CyclicalFeatures.rst

     plt.vlines(x=0, ymin=-1, ymax=1, color='g', linestyles='dashed')
     plt.vlines(x=11.5, ymin=-1, ymax=1, color='g', linestyles='dashed')

-The hour 0, after the transformation, takes the values of sine 0 and cosine 1, which makes it different from the hour 11.5, which takes values of sine 0 and cosine -1.
-In other words, with the 2 functions together, we are able to distinguish all observations within our original variable.
+The hour 0, after the transformation, takes the values of sine 0 and cosine 1, which makes it different from the hour 11.5, which takes the values of sine 0 and cosine -1.
+In other words, with the two functions together, we are able to distinguish all observations within our original variable.

 .. image:: ../../images/hour_sin3.png

-An intuitive way to show the new representation is to plot the sine vs the cosine transformation of the hour.
-It will show as a 24 hour clock, and now, the distance between two points corresponds to the difference in time as we would expect from a 24-hour cycle.
+Finally, let's vizualise the (x, y) circle coordinates generated by the sine and cosine features.

 .. code:: python